sigbla/sigbla-app/docs/content/view_extensions.md

 placed on a cell view, a column view, a row view, or a table view itself.

 Within the function we execute we're receiving a parameter we've named `data`.
 This JavaScript object contains various properties, such as `target`, which points to the cell itself.
-We then attach an `onclick` listener to this which in turn calls our resource at a relative URL simply named "click-service".
+We then attach an `onclick` listener to a child of this which in turn calls our resource at a relative URL simply named "click-service".

+To understand the child structure, and also the second `onkeydown` event listener, we need to understand the structure of a cell.
+A cell, in the frontend, is a div with a class `c`.
+This div is what we get in the `data.target` field.
+Within the `c` cell div we find two other divs, one with class `cc`, the other `co`.
+The div with the `cc` class contains the cell content, hence where our value is placed.
+The `co` div is a cell overlay, which normally sits on top of the `cc` div.
+Whenever a cell is double clicked, the `co` div will no longer be visible, exposing the content of `cc`.

+This is why we place the `onclick` listener on `cc`.
+If you double click the cell, the following clicks will trigger this `onclick` listener.

+In addition, we place an `onkeydown` listener directly on `data.target`.
+Key down events are fired if the marker is on the cell.
+Hence, if the marker is on the cell, and we press the space bar, we also want the counter to increase.

-Looking at the "click-service" resource, we find:
+Going back to the Kotlin code, looking at the "click-service" resource, we find:

 ``` kotlin
 "click-service" to {